sovren/batch-utility/README.md

 # batch-utility
 An application for bulk processing of resumes.
-For parsing and optionally adding it to your matching index.
+For parsing resumes and job orders with Sovren SaaS, and optionally adding the documents to your matching index.